Peanut Butter Sheet Cake

 - Preheat oven to 400 degrees.
 Grease a rimmed half sheet pan.

-- Add the sugars, flour, and salt to the bowl of a stand mixer fitted with the paddle attachment.
+- Add the sugars, flour, baking soda, and salt to the bowl of a stand mixer fitted with the paddle attachment.

 - Add 1 cup of milk, peanut butter, and butter to a small sauce pan and bring to a boil, stirring often.